 How Single sign-on works with SAML 2.0

 Security Assertion Markup Language (SAML) is a standard protocol that gives identity providers (IDP) a secure way to have a service provider (SP), in this case, Holm Security Center, know who a user is.
-It does this by sharing a cryptographically signed XML document with Security Center confirming a user identity, along with some meta-information of the user.
+It does this by sharing a cryptographically signed XML document with the Security Center confirming a user identity, along with some meta-information of the user.

 When it is configured, a user can authenticate with the following steps:

-- The user navigates to their Security Center SSO login URL
+- The user navigates to their Security Center SSO login URL.

-- Security Center validates the URL and the user's browser will be redirected to the configured IDP
+- Security Center validates the URL, and the user's browser will be redirected to the configured IDP.

-- The identity provider authenticates the user according to the IDP authentication process
+- The identity provider authenticates the user according to the IDP authentication process.

-- Security Center verifies the SAML assertion (and can provision a new user if needed)
+- Security Center verifies the SAML assertion (and can provision a new user if needed).

-- User can now access their Security Center account
+- User can now access their Security Center account.

 Access the Single sign-on (SSO) configuration:

-- Click on Settings
+- Click on Settings.

-- Select the Single sign-on section
+- Select the Single Sign-on section.

-When enabling SSO on your account it is important to remember the following:
+When enabling SSO on your account, it is important to remember the following:

-- This unique login link should be bookmarked as it is the path in to your account using SSO
+- A unique login link connected to your Security Center account is created for SSO authentication.
+This unique login link should be bookmarked as it is the path to your account using SSO.

-- Users can now login to your account via your IDP (when properly configured)
+- Users can now log in to your account via your IDP (when properly configured).

 Configure Single sign-on with SAML 2.0

-In rare cases you need to provide the settings manually which require you to get the following information from the IDP:
+In rare cases, you need to provide the settings manually, which require you to get the following information from the IDP:

 - IDP login URL